witrac/iot-embeddedc/README.md

 Handling commands
 -----------------

-When the gateway client connects, it will not automatically subscribes to commands for the gateway and devices.
-We need to subscribe ourselves using the functions -  *subscribeToDeviceCommands* and *subscribeToGatewayCommands*.
+When the gateway client connects, it does not automatically subscribe to commands for the gateway and devices.
+We need to subscribe ourselves using the functions -  `subscribeToDeviceCommands` and `subscribeToGatewayCommands`.
-For subscribing for device commands we need to use *subscribeToDeviceCommands*.
-We need to provide the device Type , deivce Id, command name, the command format and QOS.
+For subscribing for device commands we need to use `subscribeToDeviceCommands`.
+We need to provide the deviceType , deivceId, commandName, the commandFormat and QOS as parameters.

 ``` {.sourceCode .c}
 #include "gatewayclient.h"